GIT Clone command with examples.

 In this tutorial, we’ll use Linux’s command-line interface.
 The same will be true for the Windows operating system.

 The clone is a very simple command to use.
-Most of the time only the origin URL is sufficient to pass as an argument.
-But it gives some options for additional arguments.
-Here we will explain each argument with an example.
+Usually, the minimum requires the origin URL only.
+But it gives some options for additional features.

 Address of origin (repository URL path) –